vijeet-shah/simple_http_server/README.md

 # simple_http_server
-simple_http_server is a simple, zero-configuration command-line HTTP server.
+simple_http_server is a simple HTTP server.

 It is written in Node.js and can be used to serve static files or dynamic content.